turbomallwalker/udemy-docker-mastery/swarm-app-1/README.md

   - key-value storage for incoming votes
   - no public ports
   - on frontend network
-  - 1 replica NOTE VIDEO SAYS TWO BUT ONLY ONE NEEDED
+  - 1 replicas NOTE VIDEO SAYS TWO BUT ONLY ONE NEEDED

 - worker
   - bretfisher/examplevotingapp_worker
   - backend processor of redis and storing results in postgres
   - no public ports
   - on frontend and backend networks
-  - 1 replica
+  - 1 replicas

 - db
   - postgres:9.4
   - one named volume needed, pointing to /var/lib/postgresql/data
   - on backend network
-  - 1 replica
+  - 1 replicas
   - remember set env for password-less connections -e POSTGRES_HOST_AUTH_METHOD=trust

 - result